TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Domain/RecordAccessGrantedEvent.rst

 ..  include:: /Includes.rst.txt
 ..  index:: Events; RecordAccessGrantedEvent
 ..  _RecordAccessGrantedEvent:

 ========================
 RecordAccessGrantedEvent
 ========================

 ..  versionadded:: 12.0
     This event serves as replacement for the removed hook :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['tslib/class.tslib_fe.php']['hook_checkEnableFields']`.

+The PSR-14 event :php:`\TYPO3\CMS\Core\Domain\Access\RecordAccessGrantedEvent`
-This event can be used to either define whether record access is granted for a user, or to modify the record in question.
-In case the `$accessGranted` property is set (either :php:`true` or :php:`false`), the defined settings is directly used, skipping any further event listener as well as any further evaluation.
+can be used to either define whether a record access is granted for a user, or to modify the record in question.
+In case the :php:`$accessGranted` property is set (either :php:`true` or :php:`false`), the defined settings are directly used, skipping any further event listener as well as any further evaluation.